Wheel Throwing Practice Workshop Build Your Skills

 Important Information:

-• You can collect any pieces you wish to fire at the end of the session.
-Pieces must dry fully (this can take a few weeks) before being fired at a studio of your choice.
+• You can choose up to two pieces that you wish to get fired.
+Pieces must dry fully (this can take a few weeks) before being fired

 This is a supportive, skills-building class perfect for those ready to go beyond beginner, with a focus on mastering the foundations before moving to intermediate pottery levels.